SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 but the target resists the combined total of all damage done it.
 If the command roll fails, determine initiative and actions individually.
 Complexity
-Diﬃculty
+Difficulty
 Uncomplicated; imprecise
 3
 Easy; minimal precision required
 7
 Requires effort or precision
 12
-Diﬃcult; requires high degree of precision
+Difficult; requires high degree of precision
 17
 Requires much effort or extreme precision
 22